elelpublic/tsbuild/README.md

 To get started:

 * drop the script "bee" into the project folder
-* run bee build
+* run bee

-## Run bee build
+## Run bee

     ./bee

-On some systems, it might be necessary to call bee build like this:
+On some systems, it might be necessary to call bee like this:

     node bee